 The PDI YARN Cluster uses the YARN resource manager assignment and resource isolation functions to start multiple CARTE servers inside a Hadoop cluster.
 It is important to understand that once the CARTE servers are running, the behavior and use cases are the same as any other manually deployed KETTLE CARTE cluster.
 Furthermore, CARTE servers can READ and WRITE from within or outside of the Hadoop cluster to from or to files, relational databases, and others.
 Pentaho’s Carte user documentation has more helpful information, as well as documentation on using carte clusters.

 The following is a list of YARN Cluster's best use cases:

 - Data Ingestion processes

-- Use of Hadoop YARN as an escalation platform for PDI Transformations when data is not stored in Hadoop
+- Use of Hadoop YARN as an escalation platform for PDI transformations when data is not stored in Hadoop

 - Java Expression

-- Transformation variable (right click on canvas of a job or transformation and select Job or Transformation settings) - The scope of variable is at job or transformation level.
+|Transformation Variable||Transformation settings.
+The scope of a variable is at Job or Transformation level.
 These can be set either at command line or at Spoon execute GUI.
-They can also be passed from Jobs to Transformations.
+They can also be passed from jobs to transformations.|

 - Variables cannot be set in a mapper and passed to a reducer.

 This section provides information on performance for production environments:

 - Rationale: This solution is best for testing your application with similar sized datasets that you expect in your production environment.